|

 Historical Research

-which by kind permission incorporated research carried out for the late Dr Lyons.
+The writer has been engaged in research relating to St James's Church and Graveyard from the time of his involvement in the St James's Graveyard Project 1987-88.
+Most recently I carried out commissioned work for Dr Pearse Lyons, before his death in 2018.
+In March 2022 Kilmainham Tales Teo published my book, A History of St James's Church and Graveyard, Dublin, From the 12th to 21st Centuries, which by kind permission incorporated research carried out for the late Dr Lyons.
 Due to the sad death of my publisher, Mícheál Ó Doibhilín, in July 2022 this book went out of print.
-A second edition of the book in paperback and hardback formats was published independently in 2023 and can be ordered from Amazon Spain, France, Germany and US (but is not currently available from Amazon UK).
-Copies of the book are available in some Dublin bookshops priced about €12.50.
-See also the freely accessible historical articles on St James's Church, Graveyard and associations which are linked at the bottom of this page.
+A second edition of the book in paperback and hardback formats was published independently in 2023 and can be ordered from Amazon UK, Spain, France, Germany and US (prices vary).
+Copies of the book are available in a few Dublin bookshops priced about €12.50, and the work can also be read in some Dublin libraries.
+See also the wroter's freely accessible historical articles on St James's Church, Graveyard and associations which are linked at the bottom of this page.

 Checking Burials in St James's Graveyard

 How does one find out if an individual is buried in St James's Graveyard?
 Bearing in mind that only a small minority of burial places are marked with permanent memorials, firstly check the transcription of inscriptions from St James's Graveyard (first item in publications list below).
 St James's Graveyard burial registers survive from 1742 and can be searched online from that date until 1883 at https://www.irishgenealogy.ie ('Church Records').
 From 1884 until the last burial in St James's Graveyard in 1989, the original burial registers can be searched at the Representative Church Body Library, Braemor Park, Churchtown, Dublin (https://www.ireland.anglican.org/about/rcb-library).
 Unfortunately there is no plot register to show where graves without memorials are located and the burial registers generally give date of burial, name and address only, in the later period providing age and religion also.
-Relatives of those buried there and others who need to access St James's Graveyard should apply to the Parks Department of Dublin City Council (http://www.dublincity.ie/main-menu-services-recreation-culture/dublin-city-parks).
+Relatives of those buried there and others who need to access St James's Graveyard should apply to the Parks Department of Dublin City Council (https://www.dublincity.ie/residential/parks).
 General advice on tracing Irish ancestors can be found in the author's Primer in Irish Genealogy (free download at http://homepage.eircom.net/~seanjmurphy/epubs, 9th item).

 In conclusion, those who wish to contact the author with queries or to offer information concerning St James's Church and Graveyard can reach me either by email sjbmurphy1951@gmail.com or at the postal address listed at the end of this page.